-Objective 8.1.07: Install new California Department of Forestry and Fire Protection (CAL FIRE)-approved power fuses to replace existing expulsion fuse equipment in the HFTD (2023-2025 Wildfire Mitigation Plan, Section 8.1.1.1, Table OEIS 8-1).
+Objective: Install new California Department of Forestry and Fire Protection (CAL FIRE)-approved power fuses to replace existing expulsion fuse equipment in the HFTD.

 The completion date of this objective was adjusted to continue this initiative through the 2023-2025 WMP cycle.
-This objective was expected to be completed in 2023, however, there are approximately 1,000 fuses that remain to be replaced with CAL FIRE-approved fuses.
-The extension of this program deadline is largely related to significant material supply chain concerns.
+This objective was expected to be completed in 2023, however, there are approximately

-13 2023 Annual Report on Compliance; https://efiling.energysafety.ca.gov/Dockets.aspx?caseId=1253
+12 2023 Annual Report on Compliance; https://efiling.energysafety.ca.gov/Dockets.aspx?caseId=1253